davevanveen/davevanveen.github.io/_projects/books.md

 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/when_breath.jpg" width="100" height="100"> </th>
 		<th> <a href="https://www.goodreads.com/book/show/25899336-when-breath-becomes-air?ac=1&from_search=true&qid=IlJUAed5yf&rank=1">When Breath <br> Becomes Air</a> <br> by Paul Kalanithi </th>
 		<th> Reflections on what makes life worth living from a neurosurgeon&mdash;who himself has advised hundreds of patients facing death&mdash;as he grapples with his own terminal diagnosis.
-I admired Kalanithi not becoming distracted by such a competitive career and maintaining focus on what truly matters. </th>
+I admired Kalanithi for not becoming distracted amidst such a competitive career and maintaining focus on what truly matters. </th>
 	</tr>
 </table>